Expand all

 |

-Monitor the progress of the home or workplace modifications and ensure payment of invoices until the project is completed.
+Continue to manage the claim and ensure the payment of invoices are completed.
+The HMS will monitor the progress of the home or workplace modifications until the project is completed.
 The Medical Aid team reviews and processes payments for invoicing that aligns with the project plan and budget.
 If an invoice is not within the approved proposal, a file note is sent to the decision maker indicating the invoice exceeds the approved amount.
-Review and, if appropriate, approve change requests, any unforeseen design or structural changes, or revised quotes.
-Consider if the additional costs can be paid within the contract price or out of the project contingency.
+Review and, if appropriate, approve change requests, any unforeseen design or structural changes, revised quotes or increased constructions costs as recommended by the HMS.
 Request approval from the appropriate level of authority, as required.
-Confirm the contractor has obtained required permits, including those applicable to any change requests.
-Note: The contractor is responsible for arranging all required permits, regardless of the project cost.
-Determine, communicate and document ongoing ownership of equipment and property associated with the modification.
-Refer to Policy 04-07, Part II, Application 2, Question 9; Mobility and step 5 in the 7-9 Tools and equipment procedure.
+Determine ongoing ownership of equipment and property associated with the modification.
+Explain that a signed security agreementA security agreement is a contract signed between two parties, the borrower and the lender.
+The security agreement protects the lender by creating a security interest in all or some of the assets of the borrower.
+The agreement outlines the terms and conditions of the loan, and lists the assets used for security.
+Discharge of the WCB’s security interest takes place when the worker meets the ownership criteria or other criteria imposed by the WCB at the time of purchase. is required prior to the worker taking occupancy (for home modifications).
+Refer to Policy 04-07, Part II, Application 2, Question 9; Mobility and procedure 7-9 Tools and equipment.
 For workplace modifications where the worker is still employed with the employer after one year, consider transferring the ownership and maintenance responsibility of the equipment to the employer.
 If the employment has or is likely to end, WCB retains ownership of the equipment.
 In these cases, WCB may have the equipment returned and made available for use by the same or a different worker in a future employment opportunity.
-Once the modifications are complete, communicate the completion of the project in writing to the worker (home modification) or employer (workplace modification).
+Once the HMS confirms the modifications are complete, review any recommendations for a referral for OT reassessment (if required) to determine any changes in the worker's care needsHome modifications do not always result in changes to personal care allowance.
+In some cases, the modifications are completed to improve a worker's quality of life. (i.e., personal care allowance, home maintenance allowance) following the home modifications.
+Communicate the completion of the project in writing to the worker (home modification) or employer (workplace modification).
 Include the following information: - The approved modifications and basis.

 - The ongoing responsibilities of all parties.
-See step 9 of Policy 04-07, Part II-Mobility.
+See question 9 of Policy 04-07, Part II-Mobility.

 - Details about ownership and maintenance of the WCB-owned equipment (e.g., lifts, temporary ramps, etc.) required for the home modification.